nicholasdille/container-slides/160_gitlab_ci/000_rollout/exercise_ide.md

 A web-based instance of Visual Studio Code has been provisioned for you to follow this workshop.

+Why not the integrated web IDE, you ask?
+Because it does not support a terminal for security reasons.

 ## Task: Access your instance of Visual Studio Code

 1. Go to https://seatN.vscode.inmylab.de where `N` is a number.